myw/dcwr/README.md

         /tmp/9ZnUSxR1/8-ls.1
 ```

 ## Dependencies

 - Docker
 - Docker Compose
 - `bash` >= 2.0
 - Standard POSIX system utilities, specifically: `cat`, `env`, `mktemp`.

+## Installation

+Download or clone the repository and move, copy, or link `dcwr` into a directory on your `$PATH`, or
+add the directory it's in to your `$PATH` through your shell's login environment settings.
+The best
+practice on most systems is to copy `dcwr` into `$HOME/bin` if installing it for just a single
+user, or `/usr/local/bin` if installing it for everyone.

 ## Caveats